8 DIY Fall Simmer Pot Gift Recipes For Cozy Magic

 Glass jar with dried herbs, cinnamon, and flowers beside sliced citrus and lavender on a linen tablecloth.

-• Jar Assembly: Place cranberries at the bottom for jewel-like color, layer citrus slices against the glass, and tuck spices in between.
-Seal with a red or gold ribbon.
+Place cranberries at the bottom for jewel-toned color, then layer citrus slices against the glass.
+Tuck spices throughout for balance.

 Jar of dried apple slices and cinnamon sticks on wooden table, rustic decor theme.